jpmorin/artifactory-resource/README.md

 - `repository_id`: *Required.* The repository
 - `group_id`: *Required.* The maven groupId of your artifact
 - `artifact_id`: *Required.* The maven artifactId of your artifact
+- `version`: *Optionnal.* Retreive specific version of your artifact

 ### Example